🔥🔥Impassioned Marketer

 One day he had a few more bruises than normal and I warned his brother to stop wrestling with him.
 None of these things alone were unusual.

-He is Irish, and pale as hell, but he had been looking exceptionally pale recently.
+He is Irish, and pale as hell, but he had been looking exceptionally pale.
 I also began noticing something in his eyes that just didn't seem right.
-They were dark and lazy.
-I checked his pupils and they dilated properly so I wasn't concerned.
+They were dark and lazy, but I checked his pupils and they dilated properly so I wasn't concerned.
 I chalked it up to the obsessive amounts of time he was spending on the X-box with his friends.

-He had another headache and I finally ended up cutting off video games for the time being and ordering him gaming glasses.
-I didn't want to eliminate the video games completely because nowadays there is a social element to them, but I thought maybe the games were giving him a headache.
+He had another headache and I finally ended up cutting off video games temporarily and I ordered him “blue-light blocking” gaming eyeglasses.
+I didn't want to eliminate the video games completely because it was the beginning of COVID and there was a big social component to them, but I thought the games were giving him a headache.

-Finally he had a day at the beach with my ex-wife and his siblings and after the beach he was uncharacteristically exhausted.
-He cried and had a meltdown saying that he "didn't have the energy to play anymore".
-The kid normally can't sit still and never rests.
+Finally he had a day at the beach with my ex-wife and his siblings, and after the beach he was uncharacteristically exhausted.
+He cried and had a meltdown and told my ex-wife that he "didn't have the energy to play anymore".
+Normally he can't sit still and never rests.

 "Watery" he said.